run-ai/docs/docs/Researcher/Walkthroughs/quickstart-inference.md

 ### View status on the Run:ai User Interface

 * Open the Run:ai user interface.
-* Under *Deployments* you can view the new Workload.
+* Under *Workloads* you can view the new Workload.
 When clicking the workload, note the utilization graphs go up.

 ### Stop Workload